What to do in Kotor: the Most Picturesque Town in Montenegro

 Why tourists visit Kotor Montenegro

-Kotor, Montenegro is fast becoming a new hot travel destination in Europe, and for a good reason(s):
+Kotor town in Montenegro is fast becoming a new hot travel destination in Europe, and for a good reason(s):

-Its charming Venetian-era old town
+Its cute Venetian-era old town

 Fortified city walls and Kotor Fortress hike